UPDATED December 5, 2017, 2pm:

 - The paved road on Mex 5 from San Felipe to Puertecitos is in rough condition.
 The road has been erroded in many areas and there are potholes.
 Drive slowly as the numerous vados and dips can sneak up on you as well.

 - Mex 5 from Puertecitos to Gonzaga Bay is paved and in great condition.
 The paved road continues for about 30 kilometers past Gonzaga before the pavement ends.
-There are another 23 kilometers or so of dirt road before you reach Mex 1.
+There are another 23 miles or so of dirt road before you reach Mex 1.
 Construction crews are actively working to complete the paved road, but progress is slow.
 Take care on the dirt road and only drive during daylight hours.

 - Mex 1 is in very rough condition with pot holes and worn roads from around Km.
 133 north of Cataviña to the turn off for Bahía de los Ángeles at Km.
 280. They are slowly working on patching some stretches of the road have been patched, but expect rough road conditions for about 150 kilometers.